 The competition is judged anonymously by two guest judges, who are different each year, and the Christopher Tower Student.
 Each year the theme is chosen with the intention of giving entrants free rein to interpret it as widely as they like.

-This year, the poet who writes the best single poem on the theme of ‘Mirror’ receives £5000.
+The poet who writes the best single poem on the theme receives £5000.
 There will be a second prize of £3000, and a third prize of £1500.
 Along with these, there will be ten runners up, who will each receive £500.
+The top three winners will also be offered a future place on the Tower Poetry Summer School.

 Where do I start?